 In your complaint, be sure to clearly and completely describe the copyrighted content you are seeking to protect.
 If multiple copyrighted works are covered in your complaint, the law allows a representative list of such works.

 3. Each allegedly infringing URL

-Your complaint must contain the specific URL of the content you believe infringes your rights, or we will be unable to locate it.
+Your complaint must contain the specific URL of the content that you believe infringes your rights, or we will be unable to locate it.
 General information about the location of the content is not adequate.
 Please include the URL(s) of the exact content at issue.

 5. Your signature

-Complete complaints require the physical or electronic signature of the copyright owner or a representative authorized to act on their behalf.
+Complete complaints require the physical or electronic signature of the copyright owner or a representative authorised to act on their behalf.
 To satisfy this requirement, you may type your full legal name to act as your signature at the bottom of your complaint.